Palikas/Firefighting_competition/README.md

 You can get out of there with holding (minimal) both left and right buttons.
 TODO

-In a nutshell of the code:
-* class API at line 39 to 456:\
-This contains all of the logic on robot control.
-This can be completely ignored.
-* main() at line 456 to 532:\
-This contains the loop.
-TODO
-* exec_0() exec_1() etc at line 532 to setup:

 ### Closer look at the program
 The internal menu gives us direct control over the and has a slight performance improvement.\
 TODO